 The local council does not grant or deny time extensions.
 These are granted only through the National Advancement Program Team after consideration of local council recommendations.

-- The Scout, his parent or guardian, his unit leader, or a member of the unit committee may file the request.
+- The Scout, the Scout’s parent or guardian, the unit leader, or a member of the unit committee may file the request.
 It is preferred that the request be made in the form of a letter that is signed and dated by the author.
 It is sent to the council service center to the attention of the council’s designated appeals coordinator.
 It is preferred that requests be submitted before the 18th birthday or, if not, the reason for the delay is stated.
 The request must indicate the number of months after the 18th birthday that will be necessary to complete the requirements.
 The Request for Extension form (Appendix 18.104.22.168) is prepared by the council after it has completed their review; see item No. 5.

 See “Filing and Processing an Appeal,”22.214.171.124, for information about the designated appeals coordinator.